relaxdiego/aircraft/examples/mandanov/README.md

 3. Match the NAT address with the `dhcp.router` value in the same file.

-4. For the two PXE clients, match their MAC addresses with the addresses specified in `pxe.machines` in the same file.
+4. And, of course, you have to manually set up an Ubuntu VM which will serve as the PXE server.
+Configure however you like as long its IP address is within the private network's subnet but outside the ranges in dhcp.ranges.
+Also make sure it allows for passwordless sudo.

-5. And, of course, you have to set up an Ubuntu VM which will serve as the PXE server.
-Configure however you like as long as the IP matches what's in `inventories/pxe_server.py` and that passwordless sudo is enabled (Hint: `sudo sed -i -E 's/^(%sudo.*) ALL$/\1 NOPASSWD:ALL/g' /etc/sudoers`)
+   (Hint: `sudo sed -i -E 's/^(%sudo.*) ALL$/\1 NOPASSWD:ALL/g' /etc/sudoers`)

 Troubleshooting